bauer-alex/fuzzyclara/paper/paper.md

 ![Elbow plot of best clustering solutions with 1 to 10 clusters according to the minial average weighted distance.\label{fig:description}](figures/travel_elbow.png)

-\autoref{fig:parcoord} highlights the chracteristics of the different clusters showing the individual paths of 500 randomly sampled observations including the medoid.
+\autoref{fig:parcoord} highlights the characteristics of the different clusters showing the individual paths of 500 randomly sampled observations including the medoid.
 Whereas cluster 1 shows a tendency to trips of shorter length, lower distance and lower costs, the tourists of cluster 2 tend to travel most